SegDAC: Visual Generalization in Reinforcement Learning via Dynamic Object Tokens: Implementation Details

 \subsection{Policy Evaluation and Data Collection}

-In this work, we use \textbf{evaluation} to refer to the policy’s performance under the \textit{no-perturbation} setting during training, which we use to track sample efficiency.
-In contrast, \textbf{testing} refers to performance on the \textit{visual generalization benchmark}, which includes various visual perturbations.
+In this work, we use \textbf{evaluation} to refer to the policy’s performance under the \textit{no-perturbation} setting during training, which we use to track sample efficiency, samples used for evaluation are not seen during training. \textbf{Testing} refers to performance on the \textit{visual generalization benchmark}, which includes various visual perturbations.
 This distinction separates standard in-distribution evaluation from robustness testing under distribution shifts.

 During both evaluation and testing, stochastic policies were run in deterministic mode by taking the mean of their action distributions.
 We followed the ManiSkill3 evaluation protocol\footnote{\url{https://maniskill.readthedocs.io/en/v3.0.0b21/user_guide/reinforcement_learning/setup.html\#evaluation}}, which disables early termination to ensure all trajectories have the same length.
 This makes performance metrics more comparable.